walicar/shmup/doc/game_design.md

 	- Bombs

 ### Level Progression
-A level will consist of several checkpoints, the requirement to progress is to destroy all the enemies spawned in that checkpoint.
-To implement this, the game engine will need to read from a file that tells them what enemies to spawn, where to spawn them, and what checkpoint they belong to.
+A level will consist of 5 checkpoints, the requirement to progress is to destroy all the enemies spawned in that checkpoint.
+To implement this, the game engine will create what enemies to spawn for checkpoint.

 ## Stretch Goals
 - Background has moving stars that make you feel like the player is moving